kwicz/unfriend_facebook/README.md

 ## Safety and Legal Considerations

-- This tool is for personal use only
+- These tools are for personal use only
 - You are responsible for complying with Facebook's terms of service
 - The automation may break if Facebook updates their interface
 - Use at your own risk